microsoft/nni/docs/en_US/NAS/QuickStart.rst

   exp_config.trial_concurrency = 2
   exp_config.max_trial_number = 10
   exp_config.training_service.use_active_gpu = False
-  exp_config.execution_engine = 'py'
   exp.run(exp_config, 8081)

-Users can choose different execution engines to run the model search, according to their needs.
-The detailed descriptions of the supported execution engiens can be found `here <./ExecutionEngines.rst>`__.

 The complete code of a simple MNIST example can be found :githublink:`here <examples/nas/multi-trial/mnist/search.py>`.